Friday, March 12, 2010

 B: I can’t find anything to say about this at all.

-A: I’ve never understood the transformation this undergoes in the chorus: the verses actually have a drive and energy about them that suit a song called Time To Party, and then it goes all salad days on us.
-Then again, theirs is not a party I’d probably ever receive – and certainly never accept – an invitation to.
+A: I’ve never understood the transformation this undergoes in the chorus: the verses actually have a drive and energy about them that suit a song called Time to Party, and then it goes all salad days on us.
+Mind you, theirs is not a party I’d probably ever receive – and certainly never accept – an invitation to.
 Not my scene.

 15 Serbia